To open this graph on the Choose page (eg, to make specific comparisons),

 press:

-Mortality trends for death by falling:
+Mortality trends for pancreatic cancer:

-age 15-34 years, Portugal
+age 50-59 years, Hungary

 Legend: Any faint vertical lines which may be visible in the main plotting area indicate years in which the country changed its coding of causes of death to a